-- 3. Reading a Request: After a connection is established, the client web browser sends a web page request to the server.
-In response to this incoming web page request, the runtime sets the Socket object's IO\pending flag to true, which in turn causes the runtime to invoke the readRequest task.
-The readRequest task checks whether the server has received the complete request.
-If it has received the complete request, it sets both the file\req flag and the write\log flag to true and resets the initialized flag to false.
+- 2. Accepting an Incoming Connection: At some point, the web server will receive an incoming connection request from a web browser.
+This causes the runtime to set the ServerSocket object's pending_socket flag to true, which in turn causes the runtime to invoke the acceptConnection task with this ServerSocket object as its parameter.
+The acceptConnection task creates a WebRequest object to store the connections state and calls the accept method on the ServerSocket to create a Socket object to manage communication with the web browser.
+Note that the acceptConnection task creates a new connection tag instance to group the Socket object and WebRequest object together by binding this tag instance to the WebRequest object and then passing this tag instance into the accept method to bind the newly created Socket object. - 3.
+Reading a Request: After a connection is established, the client web browser sends a web page request to the server.
+In response to this incoming web page request, the runtime sets the Socket object's IO_pending flag to true1, which in turn causes the runtime to invoke the readRequest task.
+The readRequest task checks whether the server has received the complete request.2 If it has received the complete request, it sets both the file_req flag and the write_log flag to true and resets the initialized flag to false.
 These flag changes cause the runtime to eventually invoke both the sendPage and the logRequest tasks and prevents repeated invocations of the readRequest task on the same object. - 4.
-Sending the Page: The runtime invokes the sendPage task when the WebRequest object's request\processed flag is set to true.
+Sending the Page: The runtime invokes the sendPage task when the WebRequest object's request_processed flag is set to true.
 The sendPage task then reads the requested file and sends the contents of the file to the client browser.
-The sendPage task then resets the received\request flag to false to prevent repeated invocations of the sendPage task. - 5.
-Logging the Request: The runtime invokes the logRequest task when both the WebRequest object's write\log flag is set to true and the Logger object's initialized flag is set to true.
+The sendPage task then resets the received_request flag to false to prevent repeated invocations of the sendPage task. - 5.
+Logging the Request: The runtime invokes the logRequest task when both the WebRequest object's write_log flag is set to true and the Logger object's initialized flag is set to true.
 The logRequest task writes a log entry to record which web page was requested.
-The logRequest task then resets the write\log flag to false to prevent repeated invocations of the logRequest task.
+The logRequest task then resets the write_log flag to false to prevent repeated invocations of the logRequest task.